clemensv/avrotize/specs/avrotize-schema.md

 }
 ```

+In Avrotize Schema, the `time-millis` logical type can also annotate the
+`string` primitive type.
+In this case, the string value is an [RFC
+3339](https://tools.ietf.org/html/rfc3339) "partial-time" string, i.e. a time
+of day with millisecond precision.

 #### 3.8.5. time-micros

 The `time-micros` logical type represents a time of day with microsecond
 precision.

-It is defined as the number of microseconds after midnight.
+In Avro Schema, it is defined as the number of microseconds after midnight.
 The
 `time-micros` logical type annotates the `long` primitive type.

 Example: